 A request for an Economic Congestion Study may be confined to NWMT’s Balancing Authority Area (BAA), in which case NWMT would complete the study using the methodology, criteria and process described within this Local Area Transmission Plan.
 A request for an Economic Congestion Study may be included as a scenario in NWMT’s local transmission planning cycle if it is received in a time frame that would allow this inclusion.
 Requests received outside of the two-month timing cycle shown in Table 1 – NWMT Economic Congestion Study, may be considered in the Economic Congestion study cycle the following year.

-If a request for an Economic Congestion Study expands beyond NWMT’s BAA, then the request requires regional or interconnection wide study process and NWMT coordinates this with the Northern Tier Transmission Group (NTTG) or to WECC through NTTG.
-NWMT coordinates and participates in their Economic Congestion Study as required.
+If NWMT receives a request for an Economic Congestion Study that expands beyond NWMT’s BAA, then the request will be classified as a regional or interconnection wide study request and NWMT will forward the request to Northern Tier Transmission Group (NTTG) or to WECC TEPPC.
+NWMT will coordinate and participate in their Economic Congestion Study as required.

 Figure 4: Expected Economic Congestion Study Process